microsoft/studentambassadors/Bug-Bash/C# Beginner Training/1_LP_AZ_get-started-with-c-sharp/M01-write-your-first-c-sharp-code/includes/2b-exercise-write-your-first-code.md

 If you got an error when you ran your code, take a moment, look closely, and examine each character and make sure you entered this line of code exactly.

 > [!NOTE]
-> The code editor is constantly monitoring the code you write by performing pre-compilation to find potential errors.
+> The code editor constantly monitors your code by performing pre-compilation to find potential errors.
 It will try to help you by adding red squiggly lines beneath code that will produce an error.

 Common mistakes new programmers make: